You may be tempted to follow the crowd when deciding where to form your new business entity.

 Flexibility and limited personal liability to protect personal assets make limited liability companies (LLCs) the most popular business structure for many.

-So if you too would like to settle your operations in Delaware, this guide will explain how to get your company registered and running in 7 steps.
+So if you too would like to settle your operations in Delaware, this guide will explain how to get your company registered and running in the steps outlined below.

-- Step 1: Select a name for your LLC
+- Step 1: Select a Unique Name for Your LLC

-- Step 4: Get an EIN (Employer Identification Number) from the IRS
+- Step 5: Obtain an EIN (Employer Identification Number) from the IRS

-Step 1: Select a name for your LLC (must be unique)
+Step 1: Select a Unique Name for Your LLC

-The LLC name in Delaware must meet specific requirements to ensure that the public is not confused regarding the nature of your business.
+The LLC name in Delaware must meet specific requirements to ensure that the public understands the nature of your business.

 For example, to inform the public what type of business entity you have chosen, the name must include the words “limited liability company” or an abbreviation such as “L.L.C.” or “LLC.”